Indonesian names: General

 In Indonesia, ranks and professional titles are used.
 It is also customary to use Pak, Bapak, or Saudara to address men and Bu, Ibu, or Saudari to address women.
 Pak and Bapak are literally translated as "father".
-Bapak is more formal and is used much like the English word, "sir".
+Bapak is more formal and is used much like the English word, "Mister".
 Saudara (for men) or Saudari (for women) is another term of greater respect and formality.
 It translates to "kinsman", "lady", or "gentleman".
 Ibu is literally translated as "mother".
-It is used as "ma'am" or "lady" would be in English.
+It is used as "madam" or "Ms." would be in English.
 If addressing a man whose name is unknown, one uses Bapak and if addressing a woman whose name is unknown, one uses Ibu.

+A very formal way to address an older person or a person of higher status is Tuan or Nyonya, which mean "mister" or "madam".

 An informal way to address a significantly older person is to use Om, Paman, Bibi, or Tante, which mean "uncle" and "aunt".
 The terms are Dutch-influenced and quite commonly used in the big cities.

 Local honorifics continue to be employed throughout Indonesia.
-In a casual situation, Kakak is used to address a person as an older sister or brother.
-In Javanese Mbak is used for "older sister" and Mas is used for "older brother".
-Mbak and Mas are used for example to address junior staff in cafes and restaurants in Jakarta.
+In a casual situation, Kakak or Kak is used to address a person as an "older sibling".

+In Javanese, Mbak is used for "older sister" and Mas is used for "older brother".
+Mbak and Mas are also used, for example, to address junior staff in cafes and restaurants in Jakarta.

+In Sundanese, Teteh or Teh is used for "older sister" and Akang, Kang, or Aa is used for "older brother".
+Mamang, Amang, or Mang is used for "uncle" and Ceuceu or Ceu is used for "aunt".

+In Balinese, Mbok is used for "older sister" and Bli is used for "older brother".
+Geg is used for "younger sister" and Gus is used for "younger brother".

+In Batak, Ito is used by a woman to a man or vice versa to call "older sibling", Eda is used by a woman to call "older sister", and Lae is used by man to call "older brother".

+In Minangkabau, Uni is used for "older sister" and Uda is used for "older brother".

+In Manado, Ambon, and Kupang, Nona is used for "younger sister" and Nyong is used for "younger brother".
+Noni is also used for "younger sister" in Manado.

+In Papua, Tete is used for elderly men and Nene is used for elderly women.
+Bapa is used for older men and Mama is used for older women.
+Pace is used for familiar older men and Mace is used for familiar older women.
+Kaka is used for "older sibling".
+Ade is used for "younger sibling".
+Nona is used for familiar women of your age or young women.

-In Sumatran Malay or Minangkabau cultural spheres, an older brother is addressed as Abang.
-However, it is also common to address a becak driver, angkot driver, vegetable vendor, fishmonger, or hawker with Abang.
+In Malay cultural spheres, an "older sister" is addressed as Kakak or Kak and an "older brother" is addressed as Abang or Bang.
+However, Abang is also commonly used in other areas to address a becak driver, angkot driver, butcher, vegetable vendor, fishmonger, or hawker.